National Institutions House

+The National Institutions House (בית המוסדות הלאומיים) is a landmark complex on King George Street in downtown Jerusalem that serves as the administrative headquarters for the national institutions of the Zionist movement.
+Beginning in 1930, the structure functioned as the de facto headquarters of the pre-state Jewish leadership.

-The National Institutions Building is located in downtown Jerusalem, on King George Street.
-The structure was built for the national Zionist institutions—the Jewish Agency and the World Zionist Organization, amongst others—and became a symbol of the Jewish state prior to Israel's establishment.
-It was targeted by a car bomb on March 11, 1948, in one of the worst attacks of the 1948 War of Independence up to that time.
-The establishment of the State of Israel was declared on the building's balcony by members of the People's Assembly who were besieged in Jerusalem and thus unable to reach the declaration in Tel Aviv.
-The building also hosted the first sessions of the Knesset, and Israel's first president, Chaim Weizmann was inaugurated in its great hall.
+The building holds profound historical significance: it was devastated in the 1948 Jewish Agency bombing, hosted the inaugural sessions of the Knesset, and served as the venue for the inauguration of Israel's first president, Chaim Weizmann.
+Additionally, the establishment of the State of Israel was declared on the building's balcony by members of the Provisional State Council who were besieged in Jerusalem and unable to reach Tel Aviv.

+Today, the complex remains an active hub for the Jewish Agency, the World Zionist Organization, and other core national institutions, while also housing a permanent memorial to victims of antisemitism.

 Construction

 The plot of land on which the building is located was planned by the architect Richard Kauffmann, who designed the Rehavia neighborhood, to be the site of the Hebrew Gymnasium Rehavia.
 Local residents preferred that the school be located within the neighborhood rather than at its edge, and so the school was built on the plot meant for the neighborhood synagogue, while the lot on King George Street was allocated to the National Institutions.

 In 1927, an architectural competition was held and 37 proposals submitted.
 Among the presenters were architects Richard Kauffmann, Alexander Baerwald, Arieh Sharon, and Eliezer Yellin.

 The leadership of the National Institutions required that the building be no more than two stories in height, that it be a single structure divided into three sections (for the Zionist Executive—composed of the World Zionist Organization and the Jewish Agency for Israel—as well as the Jewish National Fund and Keren Hayesod), and the building be well-suited to the city's character.
 The construction budget was £30,000 (approximately $2 million today).

 The design selected was that of the architect Yohanan Ratner, who wrapped the structure around a large forecourt in order to create a formal presence while isolating it from the noise from the street, as well as to maintain the impressive facade of the building despite its lowness in comparison to surrounding structures.